loghinalexandru/anchor/README.md

 </div>

 ---
 **Anchor** is a simple CLI tool for managing bookmarks for all platforms.
-It supports a custom and intuitive TUI via [bubbletea](https://github.com/charmbracelet/bubbletea) and automatic syncing with local or [git](https://git-scm.com/) as a back-end storage.
+It supports a custom and intuitive TUI via [bubbletea](https://github.com/charmbracelet/bubbletea) and automatic syncing with git via [go-git](https://github.com/go-git/go-git) as a backing storage.

 # Installation